Jack Black Protein Booster Skin Serum Review

 Review

-Results you may expect from using Jack Black Protein Booster Skin Serum:
+Does Jack Black Protein Booster Skin Serum Work?

-Highly moisturizing: Jack Black Protein Booster Skin Serum has a moisturizing rating of 7.1 out of 10.
+According to CreamScan analysis, Jack Black Protein Booster Skin Serum is highly moisturizing, with a moisturizing rating of 7.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈6.0%) and Aloe Barbadensis Leaf Juice (est. ≈3.0%), and a moderate occlusivity of 4.2 out of 10, mainly due to the high content of Caprylic/Capric Triglyceride (est. ≈4.0%) and Linum Usitatissimum (Linseed) Seed Oil (est. ≈2.0%).